 Artificial Lights and Electronic Calls

-- artificial lights (including laser sights), except for big game retrieval and taking feral swine and coyotes at night.
+- artificial lights may be used for taking feral swine and coyotes at night where legal.

-- electronic or recorded calls (except electronic calls are permitted for crow, coyote and feral swine hunting).
+- electronic or recorded calls are legal for crows, coyotes and feral swine hunting.
 Other exceptions for migratory game birds may be found under individual season descriptions.

 - In addition to the prohibition of taking wildlife with the use of artificial light, except for big game retrieval, many counties have local regulations that prohibit shining lights on deer or searching for deer with lights 30 minutes after sunset or after 11 p.m.
 A color-coded map showing county shining laws is on Deer Zone Maps.

-- The flashing or display of any artificial light between 30 minutes after sunset and 30 minutes before sunrise in any area that is frequented or inhabited by wild deer by any person who has accessible to him or her a firearm, crossbow or other bow and arrow constitutes prima facie evidence of taking deer with the aid of an artificial light.
+- The flashing or display of any artificial light between 30 minutes after sunset and 30 minutes before sunrise in any area that is frequented or inhabited by wild deer by any person who has access to a firearm, crossbow or other bow and arrow constitutes prima facie evidence of taking deer with the aid of an artificial light.